Maria Gonzalez-Nosti*, Fernando Cuetos and Carmen Martinez Pages 1142 - 1150 ( 9 )

 Conclusion: These results replicate those found in previous studies and highlight the utility of the naming task to detect minimal changes in the evolution of patients with Alzheimer’s disease.

-Facultad de Psicologia, University of Oviedo, Pza.
-Fijoo, s/n, 33003, Oviedo, Asturias, University of Oviedo, Asturias, Hospital of Cabuenes, Asturias
+University of Oviedo, Asturias, Spain, Hospital of Cabuenes, Asturias, University of Oviedo, Asturias, Spain, Hospital of Cabuenes, Asturias, University of Oviedo, Asturias, Spain, Hospital of Cabuenes, Asturias